robertbaker13/phase-0-handbook/coding-references/driver-code.md

 ```

 If you run this code, it will return one true and one false.
 This tells us that our expected output (262.35294) for the second test is not what is ACTUALLY being output.
-You can see what is being output by removing or commenting out the '== 262.35294' and from there you can change how our method works to reach the desired output.
+You can see what is  output by removing or commenting out the '== 262.35294'.
+From there you can change how our method works to reach the desired output.

 Generally, you want to write tests for all of the outputs of your methods.
 You can also try and find inputs that will break your code.
 These inputs are called edge cases.
 For example, an edge case for the divide_number method could be divide_number(10, 0).
-This would result in an error and crash your program because you can not divide by 0.
+This would result in an error and crash your program because you cannot divide by 0.

 ## Rspec